thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

 * `WDOC_MOD_FAISS_SCORE_FN`
     * If True, modify on the fly the FAISS vectorstores to change their scoring function.
 This was  inspired by [this langchain issue where users claim the default scoring function is wrong](https://github.com/langchain-ai/langchain/issues/17333)
     Default is False.

+* `WDOC_LLM_MAX_CONCURRENCY`
+    * Set the max_concurrency limit to give langchain.
+If debug is used, it is overriden and set to 1.
+    Must be an int.
+By default is 10.